Dolce & Gabbana Fall/Winter 2026 RTW

 The broader luxury landscape continues to experience:

-Dolce & Gabbana’s Fall/Winter 2026 collection did not signal adaptation to emerging trends.
-Instead, it reinforced identifiable house codes.
+Dolce & Gabbana’s Fall/Winter 2026 didn’t signal adaptation to emerging trends.
+The collection reinforced identifiable house codes instead.

 Strategically, this approach prioritizes recognizability over disruption.